Nutty Coconut Fat Bombs (Gluten Free, Paleo, Keto, + Vegan)

 - 2 tablespoons almond butter, or nut butter of choice

 - 2 tablespoons flax meal

 - 1 tablespoon maple syrup, optional, leave out for keto and Whole30

 For the chocolate drizzle

-- 1 oz. bittersweet or unsweetened chocolate chopped
+- 1 ounce bittersweet or unsweetened chocolate, chopped

 Nutrition facts do not include chocolate drizzle or maple syrup.